-Previous studies show that SOC can play an significant role in monitoring soil quality related to land use and reduction of soil degradation (Shukla et al., 2006 and Hassine et al., 2008).
-We thus focussed on the SOC content, which we calibrated to soil reflectance spectra.
+Previous studies show that SOC can play a significant role in monitoring soil quality related to land use and reduction of soil degradation (Shukla et al., 2006 and Hassine et al., 2008).
+We thus focused on the SOC content, which we calibrated from soil reflectance spectra.
 Chemical analysis of SOC made it possible to calibrate and validate a model using soil spectra to predict a wider range of soil samples.
-We established a soil spectral library for 1440 soil samples to investigate SOC under the various combinations of land use, soils, slopes, and aspects in the study area.
+The soil spectral library for 1440 soil samples to investigate SOC under the various combinations of land use, slopes, and aspects.
+The soil spectral library was feasible to gain some interpretations and assess the SOC variation in the study area and therefore, to generate some recommendations for land use planners.

-Land management in the study area is similar in relation to land preparation, organic amendments, crop rotation, and mulching (stubble, roots).
-Mineral fertilizers have been applied for several decades and cropland – the major land use – has been used as monoculture of cereal crops such as wheat and barley.
-This management has its impact on the organic stocks of these soils.

-Results on the impacts of land use on SOC indicate that the decline in OM on cropland could be the result of land degradation due to inappropriate agricultural management such as intensive tillage, the removal of crop residues, reduced vegetation cover, deteriorated soil aggregation and erosion, and continuous monoculture system.
+Results on the impacts of land use on SOC indicate that the lowest SOC were revealed under field crops.
+This could be the result of land degradation due to inappropriate agricultural management such as intensive tillage, the removal of crop residues, reduced vegetation cover, deteriorated soil aggregation and erosion, and continuous monoculture system.
 This finding is coherent with the results of several researchers (Lemenih and Itanna, 2004, Lal, 2005, Muñoz‐Rojas et al., 2015, and Hamza and Anderson, 2005) who reveal a significant decline in OM content in cropland compared to natural forest.
 (Herrick and Wander 1997) found that in annual cropping systems, the distribution of SOC is highly influenced by land management practices such as reduced tillage, rotation, fertilization, and shifting cultivation.
-Consistent with a study by (Hassine et al., 2008) in north-western Tunisia, the reduced OM decomposition rates as a result of intensive agricultural practices (monoculture, tillage on steep slopes, tillage in wet seasons) in addition to other topographic factors may lead to the decrease in the SOC.
+Consistent with a study by (Hassine et al., 2008) in northwestern Tunisia, the reduced OM decomposition rates as a result of intensive agricultural practices; monoculture, tillage on steep slopes, and tillage in wet seasons in addition to other topographic factors may lead to the decrease of the SOC.

 Changing annual field crops by interplanting them with permanent tree crops has lifted SOC of soils under previous annual field crops almost halfway to the level of forests (0.87%).
 Intercropping previously monocropped fields with tree crops (olive, almond, and pomegranate trees) between 1982 and 1985 significantly improved the SOC within 30-35 years.
-Creating agroforestry systems in this way is considered a good land management intervention in north-western Tunisia, as it reduced the area covered only by very old cereal monocultures and it also reduced soil degradation.
+Creating agroforestry systems in this way is considered a good land management intervention in northwestern Tunisia, as it reduced the area covered only by very old cereal monocultures and it reduced soil degradation as well.
 However, some farmers made no changes to their land management, as they did not perceive the advantages of the agroforestry system (Jendoubi and Khemiri, 2018).
 Yet, agroforestry systems are globally recognized to have a high potential to sequester C, since they are more accomplished of capturing and utilizing resources compared to grassland systems or single-species cropping (Nair et al., 2011).